Bab Ezzouar: Transport

+Bridges connecting Bab Ezzouar and El Mohammedia (Zerhouni Mokhtar neighborhood).

+Underpass at the Souk El Fellah intersection, looking towards the Bab Ezzouar bridge from El Alia.

+The RN5 highway heading toward El Hamiz and Rouïba at the eastern exit of Bab Ezzouar.

+The airport access road, forming the border between Bab Ezzouar (left) and Dar El Beïda (right).

+Western exit heading toward the Souk El Fellah intersection and Alger Centre.

 Urbanism

 Bab Ezzouar is a city made up of Commuter towns built successively since the late 1970s on an ancient marshy plain with unplanned subdivisions emerging since the 1990s.
 It has no real downtown although it hosts several administrations.

-The commune consists of 8 different cities which are:
+The commune consists of 8 cities which are: